mxtlrr/thmenu/README.md

 # thmenu
 Thmenu is a small external cheat menu for Geometry Dash.
-It supports both:
-- Windows
-- Linux

 # Compilation
 Make sure you have some compiler `gcc`.
 Then you can just run `make`, and the